-construction and engineering ramifications of these projects are frequently overshadowed by economic difficulties such as the high costs of construction materials that have a negative impact on project costs.
-Cost overruns have been determined as a phenomenon continually plaguing the construction industry in both private and public sectors with rarely any projects being completed within cost parameters.
-This research evaluates the barriers to the use of innovative cost control techniques during the construction phase and determines the level of cost overruns on construction projects in South Africa; identifies innovative cost control techniques used by construction firms on construction projects; establishes the optimal innovative cost control technique used in the South African construction industry; determines barriers to the use of innovative cost control techniques on projects; and uncovers whether there is a relationship between the level of use of innovative cost control techniques on construction projects and cost overrun.
+the construction and engineering ramifications of these projects are frequently overshadowed by economic difficulties, such as the high costs of construction materials, that have a negative impact on project costs.
+Cost overruns have been determined as a phenomenon continually plaguing the construction industry in both private and public sectors, and very few projects are completed within cost parameters.
+This research evaluates the barriers to the use of innovative cost control techniques during the construction phase, and determines the level of cost overruns on construction projects in South Africa; identifies innovative cost control techniques used by construction firms on construction projects; establishes the optimal innovative cost control technique used in the South African construction industry; determines barriers to the use of innovative cost control techniques on projects; and uncovers whether there is a relationship between the level of use of innovative cost control techniques on construction projects and cost overrun.

-Questionnaires were the chosen instrument for data collection and circulated via Survey Monkey of which a total of 123 questionnaires were collected and provided the base for the computation of study results.
+Questionnaires were the chosen instrument for data collection, and were circulated via Survey Monkey.
+A total of 123 questionnaires were collected, and they provided the base for the computation of study results.
 Statistical tools employed in the study included Percentages, Mean Item Score (MIS), and frequency distributions.
 Innovative cost control techniques identified in the study were Earned Value Analysis (EVA), Last Planner System (LPS), 4D Scheduling, Fuzzy Project Scheduling, Line of Balance (LOB), and Reserve Analysis.
 Study findings determined that the critical contributors to cost overruns included tight project budgets, project complexity, a high frequency of change orders by clients and financial difficulties encountered by contractors.
 Perceived barriers to the implementation of cost control techniques in projects by participants included a poor scope definition, a lack of training and technical skill of project personnel, poor understanding of cost analysis and variables involved in cost planning.

-Projects cannot meet project objectives and construction organisations are not making use of the right tools and techniques to monitor and control construction costs.
+Projects cannot meet project objectives, and construction organisations are not making use of the right tools and techniques to monitor and control construction costs.
 The findings from these objectives have shown that professionals should acquire more knowledge on innovative cost control techniques.
 This also concludes that they may not be taking advantage of the features of new innovative techniques to tackle complex projects.
-This therefore means that complex projects will continue to experience cost overruns.
+This, therefore, means that complex projects will continue to experience cost overruns.
 This study concludes that top management of construction organisations are not training their staff to embrace new technologies and innovation.
-The relationship between the level of use of innovative cost control techniques in construction projects and cost overrun was determined to be negative.
-This led to the conclusion that construction professionals are limiting themselves and are not exploring knowledge into alternative or innovative cost control techniques.
-They were not focused on cost overruns but rather project efficiency and productivity.
+The relationship between the level of innovative cost control techniques usage in construction projects and cost overrun was determined to be negative.
+This led to the conclusion that construction professionals are limiting themselves and are not exploring alternative or innovative cost control techniques.
+They are not focused onproject efficiency and productivity rather than cost overruns.

-w: The literature review will be an expansion and provide a more in-depth investigation into the research question and outlined problems
+w: The literature review will be an expansion on, and will provide a more in-depth investigation into, the research question and outlined problems

 1.10 SUMMARY OF THE CHAPTER

 The chapter introduced the research topic and gave an insight into the poor cost control practices being experienced in the construction industry.
-The background to the research problem, aims and objectives to be achieved, the significance of the study, limitations encountered, and structure of the research report are provided.
+The background to the research problem, aims and objectives to be achieved, the significance of the study, limitations encountered and structure of the research report were provided.
 The study will evaluate the barriers to the use of innovative cost control techniques during the construction phase.

 Time and c this opinion stating that design changes during the construction phase leads to the rework of alrering performance indices (Najafi and Azimi, 2016: 67).
 These indices are elaborated on in Table 2.2 with a more detailed description and interpretation of each.